"Alternative New York"

 Alphabet City - community gardens, squatters and homesteads, Nuyorican Poet Café.

-Meeting location: At Astor Place which is at the intersection of East 8th Street and Lafayette.
+Meeting Point Options: Address or Intersection, Monument/Building, Suggested by Guide: At Astor Place which is at the intersection of East 8th Street and Lafayette.
 I like to meet outside the Uptown Kiosk Subway Station (Lexington 6 line).

 Duration: 2 hours 30 min.

 If you would like to extend the duration to a half a day or a full day, we could easily included other areas of Lower Manhattan, like the Lower East Side, Nolita, Soho, Chinatown, Wall Street, Greenwich Village .
 Please inquire me for a customized tour.